 General Post Office

-Sytze Wopkes WIERDA: Design Architect
+Sytze Wopkes WIERDA: Chief Architect

 Mattheus Carel August MEISCHKE: Contractor

-Wilfred Wiseman TONKIN: Architect
+Wilfred Wiseman TONKIN: Design Architect 1905

 POST OFFICE, JOHANNESBURG. – This magnificent block has only been erected recently in Rissik Street, between Market and President Streets, when it was found that the resources of the old Post Office in Joubert Street was getting overtaxed by the huge and constantly increasing mass of correspondence to and from the Rand.